shivambindal93/middleware-services/README.md

 ### Configuration

-Update the RabbitMQ configuration URLs in the rabbitmq-config directory for each service.
+Update the RabbitMQ configuration URLs in the rabbitmq-config directory for each service or update the PORT, RABBITMQ_URL, ORDER_SERVICE_URL in dev.env file.

 ### Usage